-The UMMC Cancer Institute has a licensed, registered oncology dietitian to help develop individualized nutrition plans.
+The UMMC Cancer Center and Research Institute has a licensed, registered oncology dietitian to help develop individualized nutrition plans.
 Our dietitian works closely with patients at high risk for nutrition problems, such as those who have difficulty chewing or swallowing.
-We also work with any patient who has a nutrition question or need.
-The staff dietitian can provide nutrition counseling, guidance on food choices, meal plans, recipes, and nutrition tips.
+We also work with any patient who has nutritional questions or needs.
+Our staff dietitian can provide nutrition counseling, guidance on food choices, meal plans, recipes, and nutrition tips.

 Some cancer treatments, like chemotherapy and radiation, can make patients more susceptible to dental health issues.
 A comprehensive dental exam should be scheduled before such treatments to see if the mouth is healthy or if further dental care is needed.
 University Dentists are experienced in helping cancer patients maintain a healthy mouth before, during, and after treatment.

 UMMC has several pharmacies with convenient access from appointment locations.
-All medications can be ordered to any of our three locations, which honor most prescription plans and can accept most major credit cards.
+Our three locations honor most prescription plans and can accept most major credit cards.
 Prescriptions can be refilled by phone or requested online.
 Pharmacy hours vary by location.

 Tobacco cessation is an important part of ongoing cancer care, and, in instances when a patient may need to undergo extensive surgery, it is mandatory.
 At UMMC, the ACT Center for Tobacco Treatment, Education, and Research can design a treatment plan to meet your needs, and increase the likelihood you will quit and stay tobacco-free.
 Read more.